Q: How do I get my server permit?

 - Visit our office in Santa Fe.
 Bring a picture ID, and $10 (cash or money order ONLY) and complete the duplicate request form.
 ONLY the person to whom the permit is issued can pick up the duplicate.

 - Download the Alcohol Server Replacement Request form.
-Complete and return it to our office with the fee of $10 (money order or cashier’s check ONLY).
+Complete and return it to our office with the fee of $10 (money order or cashier’s check ONLY), and a copy of your Government Issued ID (Driver's License, Identification Card or Passport).
 This takes approximately 10-15 days.

 - Call our office at (505) 476-4875 and we will fax or mail you the Alcohol Server Replacement Request form.
-Complete the application and return it to our office with the fee of $10 (money order or cashier’s check ONLY).
+Complete the application and return it to our office with the fee of $10 (money order or cashier’s check ONLY), and a copy of your Government Issued ID (Driver's License, Identification Card or Passport).
 This takes approximately 10-15 days.

 Q: What if I’ve taken the server class and I haven’t received my permanent card?